 About the testicles

-The testicles are part of a man’s reproductive system.
-Normally, each man has 2 testicles, and they are located under the penis in a sac-like pouch called the scrotum.
+The testicles are part of the male reproductive system.
+Normally, there are 2 testicles, and they are located under the penis in a sac-like pouch called the scrotum.
 They can also be called testes or gonads.
 The testicles produce sperm and testosterone.
-Testosterone is a hormone that plays a role in the development of a man’s reproductive organs and other masculine characteristics.
+Testosterone is a hormone that plays a role in the development of male reproductive organs and other masculine characteristics.

 About testicular cancer